-The "mind" and "self" were formerly the domain of philosophers and priests.
-But in this hour of Radiolab, neurologists lead the charge.
-We reflect on the illusion of selfhood, contemplate the evolution of consciousness, and meet a woman who one day woke up as a completely different person.
+The "mind" and "self" were formerly the domain of philosophers & priests.
+But this hour, neurologists lead the charge.

 Looking into a mirror as a young child, Steven Johnson wondered, "How is that me?"
 We try to find that part of the brain that recognizes ones self with Montclair State University Professor Julian Keenan.
 Turns out: only half of your brain really knows who you are.
 Also, Independent radio producer Hannah Palin tells about her mother, who, after suffering an aneurism, woke up with a completely different personality.
 She looks the same, and has the same memories, but where did her old mother go?
 One possible answer: Vietnam.
 Later, Paul Broks continues the discussion on the fragility of the self.